-COM 004 provides instruction in the dynamics of small group communication.
+COM 004 provides instruction in the dynamics of small-group communication.
 Students will explore their own communication skills and weaknesses through the application of critical thinking and analysis.
-Students will learn a variety of problem-solving and leadership techniques, including how to conduct meetings and discussions, as well as how to effectively and persuasively present information within small groups and as a small group to a larger audience, utilizing both traditional and Internet research methods to gather and analyze information.
+Students will learn a variety of problem-solving and leadership techniques, including how to conduct meetings and discussions, as well as how to effectively and persuasively present information within small groups and as a small group to a larger audience, utilizing both traditional and internet research methods together to analyze information.